-The framework provides step-by-step guidance to technology developers on how the Consortium will 1) identify technologies for early-level research and development, and 2) for more mature technologies, establish pilot-scale demonstration project planning and approval requirements, demonstration testing and monitoring requirements, collection of technology operational cost and performance approaches, and conduct environmental risk and toxicology analyses to verify the effectiveness of the treatment technology application.
+The framework provides step-by-step guidance to technology developers on how the Consortium will:

+- identify technologies for early-level research and development and laboratory and benchscale testing and performance analysis; and - for more mature technologies, establish pilot-scale demonstration testing and analysis efforts that would include; - o project planning and approval requirements, - o demonstration testing and monitoring requirements, - o collection of technology operational cost and performance data, and - o evaluation of human environmental risk and toxicology to verify the safety of the effectiveness of the treatment technology application.

-Federal environmental technology evaluation programs that have utilized detailed pilot-scale, field demonstration testing and cost and performance evaluation approaches, have been able to successfully facilitate and understanding of the operational performance of innovative technologies in large-scale, real-world applications, and help improve technology acceptance and commercialization.
-The efforts and approach provided in this document utilizes approaches used successfully for pilot-testing and cost and performance evaluation by several federal agencies including the Departments of Energy and Defense, and the Environmental Protection Agency.
+Federal environmental technology evaluation programs that have utilized detailed pilot-scale, field demonstration testing and cost and performance evaluation approaches, have been able to successfully facilitate the understanding of the operational performance of innovative technologies in large-scale, real-world applications, and help improve technology acceptance and commercialization.
+The efforts and approach provided in this document utilizes approaches used successfully for bench and pilot-testing and cost and performance evaluation by several federal agencies including the Departments of Energy and Defense, and the Environmental Protection Agency.